cmolodo/covid-19/README.md

 Antibody testing numbers are no longer reported, either in the dashboard or the source files.

-##### Thanksgiving 2020
+##### Holiday Reporting

-Because of the Thanksgiving holiday, no dashboard was published for 2020-11-26.
+Due to the Thanksgiving holiday, no dashboard was published for 2020-11-26.
 Instead, the report provided 2020-11-27 contained the aggregate across both days.
 To prevent a gap in the state and county numbers for Thanksgiving, values have been filled in by interpolating between 11-25 and 11-27.

+Due to the Christmas holiday, no dashboard was published for 2020-12-25.
+Instead, the report provided 2020-12-26 containted the aggregate across both days.
+Filled in values by interpolating between 12-24 and 12-26.

 #### Arlington, MA